S2.2.1

 A hydrogen bond is an attractive interaction in which a hydrogen atom covalently bonded to a highly electronegative atom is attracted to an electronegative atom in a neighbouring molecule or another part of the same molecule.
 At school level, look especially for H bonded directly to N, O or F, interacting with a lone pair on N, O or F.

-Hydrogen bonding accounts for several unusual properties of water, including its high boiling point for such a small molecule, high surface tension and the lower density of ice compared with liquid water.
-In ice, hydrogen bonding forms an open network.
-In liquid water, the arrangement is more disordered and the molecules pack closer together.
+Hydrogen bonding explains several unusual properties of water, including its high boiling point for such a small molecule, high surface tension and the lower density of ice compared with liquid water.
+In ice, hydrogen bonding produces an open network; in liquid water the arrangement is more disordered and molecules pack closer together.

 Real gases deviate from ideal behaviour partly because real molecules attract each other.
 At low temperature, intermolecular attractions matter more because particles have less kinetic energy to overcome them.
-Scientific definitions can shift over time as well: improved experimental and theoretical tools have led organizations such as IUPAC to refine the definition of hydrogen bonding beyond a simple classroom rule.
+Scientific definitions can evolve as well: improved experimental and theoretical tools have led organizations such as IUPAC to refine the definition of hydrogen bonding beyond a simple classroom rule.

 For molecules with similar molar masses, the usual strength order is: